rainu/dev-notes/README.md

 ## Changelog

+### 0.9.12
+* fix crash if you have a reminder note and encryption enabled

 ### 0.9.11
 * add built date into info screen
 * add a close button in note order view [#29](https://github.com/rainu/dev-notes/issues/29)